klein178/JedKleinMoBettaProject/README-ConnorFord.md

   - Implemented the di method
   - Worked on storing information and data on the server
   - Documentation
+  - rerolling the dice at the start of each round
 Challenges:
   - Time
   - Coding the game over the server as opposed to locally